mila-iqia/ptera/README.md

   * You don't have to provide one.
   * Ptera uses a priority system to determine which value to choose and `default` sets a low priority.
 If you set a value but don't wrap it with `default`, you will get a `ConflictError` when trying to set the variable on the command line.
 This is the intended behavior.

 In the future, `auto_cli` will also support environment variables, configuration files, and extra options to catalogue all the variables that can be queried.
-For example, a planned feature is to be able to display where in the code each variable with a given category is declared and used.
+For example, a planned feature is to be able to display where in the code each variable with a given tag is declared and used.

 Another future feature: since it is within ptera's ability to set different values for the parameter `param` depending on the call context (e.g. with the `tweak` method), the ability to do this in a configuration file will be added at some point (just need to figure out the format).